-Brewski is located as the top of Radisson Blu Plaza hotel on Sukhumvit 27.
+Brewski is located at the top of the Radisson Blu Plaza hotel on Sukhumvit 27.

-It is more casual, more laidback and come with a great selection of craft beers.
+It is more casual, more laidback, and comes with a great selection of craft beers.

 I won't lie, there's nothing breathtaking about the place but it's nice and relax.
 And usually less crowded than other popular rooftop bars.

 The perfect place for a drink after work or when you need a break from all the tourists' attractions.